About Us

 Who will you be working with?

-When partnering with L'Etoile Education, clients collaborate directly with me, Nicole L'Etoile, a certified professional in accessibility through the CPACC (Certified Professional in Accessibility Core Competencies) certification.
+When you partner with L'Etoile Education, you work directly with me, Nicole L’Etoile, a Certified Professional in Accessibility Core Competencies (CPACC).

 Mission